HadoukenIO/fdc3-service/README.md

 The startup script has optional arguments which can be used to tweak the behavior of the build and the test server.
 Use `npm start -- -h` for details on the available parameters and their effects.

 ### Build Process
 The service consists of several different components unified into a single project.
-The `package.json` defines the combined dependencies of all components; anything required for the pre-built client to work within an application is included in the `"dependencies"` section, and the remaining dependencies - used to build the client, and to both build & run the provider and demo application - are included under `"devDependencies"`.
+The `package.json` defines the combined dependencies of all components.
+Anything required for the pre-built client to work within an application is included in the `"dependencies"` section, and the remaining dependencies - used to build the client, and to both build & run the provider and demo application - are included under `"devDependencies"`.

 Similarly, there is a single `webpack.config.js` script that will build the above components.